Impact of Clifford operations on non-stabilizing power and quantum chaos: Impact of Interlaced Clifford Operations on Non-Stabilizing Power

 for $m_{p}(U)<\overline{m_{p}}$.
 As it becomes evident from the above equation, $\langle m_{p}(U^{(t)})\rangle_{\tilde{C}}$ relaxes exponentially to the Haar-averaged value $\overline{m_p}$ with $t$.
 The corresponding relaxation rate is given by

 On the contrary, when $m_p(U)>\overline{m_p}$, non-stabilizing power evolves as

-indicating an exponentially damped oscillatory relaxation towards the Haar averaged value.
+indicating an exponentially damped oscillatory relaxation towards the Haar-averaged value.
 In all subsequent numerical analyses, we demonstrate our results by considering $m_p(U)<\overline{m_p}$.

 Now, we illustrate Eqs.~(\ref{expo_magic}) and (\ref{eq:relax_rate}) using an analytically tractable physical system.
-The simplest scenario is the two-qubit case discussed in the previous section.
-Specifically, we consider a two-qubit non-Clifford unitary lying along one of the edges of the tetrahedron shown in Fig.~\ref{fig:schem}.
-We take the unitary to be $U=\exp\{-ic_x\sigma_x\otimes\sigma_x/2\}$, whose non-stabilizing power, as given in Sec.~\ref{sec-3}, is $m_p(U)=\sin^2(2c_x)/5$.
+The simplest scenario is the two-qubit case; {see Appendix~\ref{app-a}}.
+Specifically, we take the unitary to be $U=\exp\{-ic_x\sigma_x\otimes\sigma_x/2\}$, whose non-stabilizing power, as given in Appendix~\ref{app-b}, is $m_p(U)=\sin^2(2c_x)/5$.
 Incorporating this value in Eq.~(\ref{expo_magic}), the dynamical generation of non-stabilizing power becomes

 where $\overline{m_p}=1-4/7$ denotes the Haar-averaged value in the two-qubit Hilbert space.
 Choosing the parameter value that maximizes the single-unitary non-stabilizing power, $c_x=\pi/4$, the relaxation rate becomes